 - 5.1 If a Panel is making a judgement, the Panel should make every effort to obtain a unanimous agreement.
 If this is not possible, the judgement shall be based on the majority view - 5.2 If an appeal or complaint is proven: - In all cases fully acknowledge any error by the University - Apologise - If possible, indicate why the error occurred and what steps will be taken to minimise the risk of it happening again - Consider how the resulting disadvantage can be removed and corrected - Consider redress, financial or otherwise, taking into account any distress or any inconvenience that may have been caused by the error.
-The OIA provides guidance on redress in 'Putting Things Right (February 2019)' - 5.3 If an allegation of misconduct or fitness to practise is proven: - The Panel will need to decide on a proportionate penalty or sanction and will need to consider: - The options permitted in the regulations in a stepwise fashion, starting with the lowest penalty or sanction.
-This is critical and it should be made clear to the student in any outcome letter why the Panel judged lesser penalties or sanctions to be inappropriate - The seriousness of the behaviour and the extent of harm that was caused or could have been caused - Whether the student has failed to respond to lesser penalties or sanctions - The risk of further behaviour - Any aggravating or mitigating circumstances in relation to the behaviour (see 6 below) or the student's circumstances
+The OIA provides guidance on redress in 'Putting Things Right (February 2019)' - Academic remedy is possible as an outcome of a complaint.
+If the complaint investigation concludes that the student has experienced academic disadvantage due to the University's actions, this should be remedied, and the student should not be required to launch a separate academic appeal to obtain this.